 VIENNA, Va.
-(AP) - A middle school teacher has been arrested at the U.S.-Mexico border after being charged with having sexual relations with a minor.
+(AP) - A Fairfax County middle school teacher who was arrested last month at the U.S.-Mexico border after being charged with having sexual relations with a minor is now facing additional charges.

 Snell is listed as a learning-disabilities teacher at Thoreau Middle School in Vienna.
 Fairfax County Public Schools officials said Snell has worked at the school since August 2017.
 He has since been terminated.